A new development for vocational higher education in England, degree apprenticeships combine full-time paid work with free part-time university study

 - Construction - Anglia Ruskin University, Birmingham City University, University of Derby, Liverpool John Moores University, London Southbank University, Southampton Solent University and University of the West of England;

-- Defence - University of Bristol, University College London (UCL), Cranfield University and Loughborough University;
+- Defence - University of Bristol, University College London (UCL) and Cranfield University;

-- Digital industries - Aston University, Exeter University, University of Greenwich, Loughborough University, Manchester Metropolitan University, University of the West of England and Winchester University;
+- Digital industries - Aston University, Exeter University, University of Greenwich, Manchester Metropolitan University, University of the West of England and Winchester University;

 - Life and industrial sciences - University of Greenwich, University of Kent and Manchester Metropolitan University;